-Temporary admission may be granted under certain circumstances to applicants who have not submitted all original transcripts, the letter of recommendation, or original exam scores(s).
 Application fees must be paid in full to be considered for Temporary Admission status.
-Not applicable for Ed.S. students.
 Students must provide, at a minimum, proof of eligibility, copy of bachelor's degree transcript, diploma or letter of completion to be initially considered as eligible for Temporary status.
+Not applicable for Ed.S. or M.PA. students.